badlydrawnrob/elm-playground/programming-elm/README.md

         - Http error
         - No json data (no `Feed`)
 4. Explain succinctly what `Http.BadBody` error is.
 Are there other errors I need to remember?
+5. How do subscriptions and commands differ?
+    - commands tell the Elm Architecture to do something to the outside world
+    - subscriptions tell the Elm Architecture to receive information from the outside world.
+6. Using `let` and a `_` to temporarily print out `Debug.log String data` for testing.